 Make a list, check it thrice

 Make a general list of what you’re looking for before you start – to help you focus on items you actually need (it’s not a “must-have” just because the price is $3.50).
-You’re So Pretty blogger suggests scrolling through Pinterest to find what you like.
+The Good Trade suggests scrolling through Pinterest to find what you like.
 Whether it’s stripes, oversized denim or unique leather jackets – use your list as a guideline for your search.